jneidel/jneidel.com/content/en/blog/weekly-challenge-2023-44.md

 [^1]: Everybody thinks they are better than the average driver.
 But that's not how averages work.
 You are most likely average or very close to average in a lot of things.
+[^bc]: Because I'm postponing light exposure.
+When I get to my desk I beam 10k
+    lux into my eyes to tell my system that it's the beginning of the day, which then programms my body to wake up at the same time tomorrow and get sleepy at the approriate time at night.
+Doing it later will shift the sleep/wake up times away from my biological ideal.